 Who Should Protect Their Assets, When, and Why?

-By joshbennett on November 2, 2013 - Category: Assets Protection
+By Josh Bennett on November 2, 2013 - Category: Asset Protection

 Asset protection is not merely the purview of the wealthy.
 If you accrue assets of any kind, whether they be investment accounts, art work/collectibles, real estate, etc., or simply your primary home, car, and basic savings, you have worked hard to acquire them.
 You value what they are, what they represent to you.

 Merriam-Webster defines asset as “A useful or valuable thing,” and “property owned by a person or company, regarded as having value and available to meet debts, commitments, or legacies.”
 Assets are things we value, things that add value to our lives.
 However, it is not enough to amass them; we must protect them—and do so before they are potentially at risk.

 When you buy a car, you must insure it.
 When you take out a mortgage to purchase a home, one of the contingencies to obtain the loan is that you comprehensively insure the home.
 This is to protect the mortgagor’s investment in your home, to shield the party granting the loan from undue risk.
 They do not underestimate the vulnerability of their investment.
 Neither should you.

 In fact, the time to engage in asset protection is not after you have accumulated your assets, but at the time you decide to accumulate them.
 Generally speaking, the following is a list of the most common types of assets that should be protected.

 - Your business (and, with it, your reputation)